-8.3.1.3 UML diagram elements not included in SysML Block Definition Diagrams open diamond with multiple branches, can be modeled by an intermediate block with no loss in expressive power.
+8.3.1.4 UML Diagram Elements not Included in SysML Block Definition Diagrams

+The supported variety of notations for associations and association annotations has been reduced to simplify the burden of teaching, learning, and interpreting SysML diagrams for the systems engineering user.
+Notational and metamodel support for n-ary associations and qualified associations has been excluded from SysML.
+N-ary associations, shown in UML by a large open diamond with multiple branches, can be modeled by an intermediate block with no loss in expressive power.
 Qualified associations, shown in SysML by an open box at the end of an association path with a property name inside, are a specialized feature of UML that specifies how a property value can represent an identifier of an associated target.
 This capability, while useful for data modeling, does not seem essential to accomplish any of the SysML requirements for support of systems engineering.
 The use of navigation arrowheads on an association has been simplified by excluding the case of arrowheads on both ends, and requiring that such an association always be shown without arrowheads on either end.
 An "X" on the end of an association to indicate that an end is "not navigable" has similarly been dropped, as has the use of a small filled dot at the end of an association to indicate an owned end of an association.
 SysML still supports use of an arrowhead on one end of a unidirectional association.
 Generalization relationships between associations are not supported.
 Their semantics in UML is not explicitly stated.
 SysML restricts the semantics of associations to providing supplementary specifications on properties at either or both ends of the association, which must be owned by the associated classifier.